 For more information about how use Spot Instances effectively in your cluster, see Lower Costs with Spot Instances (Optional).

-Amazon EMR is integrated with other Amazon Web Services such as Amazon EC2, Amazon S3, Amazon DynamoDB, Amazon RDS, CloudWatch, and AWS Data Pipeline.
+Amazon EMR is integrated with other Amazon Web Services such as Amazon EC2, Amazon S3, DynamoDB, Amazon RDS, CloudWatch, and AWS Data Pipeline.
 This means that you can easily access data stored in AWS from your cluster and you can make use of the functionality offered by other Amazon Web Services to manage your cluster and store the output of your cluster.

-For example, you can use Amazon EMR to analyze data stored in Amazon S3 and output the results to Amazon RDS or Amazon DynamoDB.
+For example, you can use Amazon EMR to analyze data stored in Amazon S3 and output the results to Amazon RDS or DynamoDB.
 Using CloudWatch, you can monitor the performance of your cluster and you can automate recurring clusters with AWS Data Pipeline.
 As new services are added, you'll be able to make use of those new technologies as well.
-For more information, see Monitor Metrics with CloudWatch and Export, Import, Query, and Join Tables in Amazon DynamoDB Using Amazon EMR.
+For more information, see Monitor Metrics with CloudWatch and Export, Import, Query, and Join Tables in DynamoDB Using Amazon EMR.

 When you launch a cluster on Amazon EMR, you specify the size and capabilities of the virtual servers used in the cluster.
 This way you can match the virtualized servers to the processing needs of the cluster.
 You can choose virtual server instances to improve cost, speed up performance, or store large amounts of data.